 Being able to travel around the world is often a dream come true, leading you to places you never even imagined.
 Whether you’re a first-time traveler or a seasoned adventurer, it’s important to pack properly.
 You might find it unimportant now, but nothing’s worse than finding yourself in the middle of a country whose language you don’t speak and realizing you forgot something essential.

 A travel-packing list can be one of your best friends during the days leading up to your trip.
+These travel essentials could help you much on your trip somewhere off the road.

 Passport: The first item on your list of essentials is your passport because it’s the one thing that can’t be replaced without a lot of effort – and you won’t be able to leave the country without it.
 Some countries also require that tourists carry their passports with them at all times, but often this is not strictly enforced.
 The best option is to carry a photocopy of your passport with you when you are out and about and leave your passport in the hotel safe.
 Having a photocopy with you is also helpful should you ever have your passport stolen and you have to apply at an overseas embassy for a replacement.